rannn367/tp/docs/UserGuide.md

    </div>

    This section allows you to:
-   * View all drinks in the catalog
+   * View all drinks in the catalog.
-   * Add new drinks to the menu
+   * Add new drinks to the menu.
-   * Categorize drinks by type
+   * Categorize drinks by type.

 Note: The application comes with sample data to help you get started.

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the command box and press Enter to execute it. e.g., typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `help` : Opens the help window with command guide.
+   * `help` : Opens the help window with the command guide.

-   * `customeradd cid/C001 n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 rp/150 vc/8 fi/Cappuccino ts/120` : Adds a customer named `John Doe` to CafeConnect.
+   * `customeradd cid/C001 n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 rp/150 vc/8 fi/Cappuccino ts/120` : Adds a customer named `John Doe` to **CaféConnect**.

-   * `staffadd sid/S1001 n/Alice Tan p/81234567 e/alice@example.com a/123, Jurong West Ave 6, #08-111 role/Barista shift/9am-5pm hours/40 rating/4.5` : Adds a staff member named `Alice Tan` to CafeConnect.
+   * `staffadd sid/S1001 n/Alice Tan p/81234567 e/alice@example.com a/123, Jurong West Ave 6, #08-111 role/Barista shift/9am-5pm hours/40 rating/4.5` : Adds a staff member named `Alice Tan` to **CaféConnect**.

-   * `purchase ind/1 n/Espresso` : Records a purchase of Espresso for the 1st customer in the list.
+   * `purchase 1 n/Espresso` : Records a purchase of Espresso for the 1st customer in the list.

    * `customerdelete 3` : Deletes the 3rd customer shown in the current customer list.

    * `c C0102:Charlie:97285712` : Quickly adds a customer using the shortcut command.

    * `exit` : Exits the app.

 1. Refer to the [Features](#features) below for details of each command.